At The Art Therapy Nest, I use a coherent blend of psychological theories which consider mind, body and spirit.

 Therapy is a collaborative relationship.
 Together, we take time to pause and reflect upon your inner canvas.

-I am accredited with the Health and Care Professionals Council (HCPC), no. AS16452 and a registered member of the British Association of Art Therapists (BAAT), no. 45986.
+I am accredited with the Health and Care Professionals Council (HCPC), no. AS16452, a full clinical member of the UK Council for Psychotherapy (UKCP), no. 2011165386 and a full member of the British Association of Art Therapists (BAAT), no. 45986.

 I adhere to the ethical standards and principles of these organisations, including regular clinical supervision and Professional Development courses.